kauwelab/PolyRiskScore/static/downloadables/docs/index.rst

 File Path (-f)
 """"""""""""""
 The path to the input file.
-Either a vcf or a txt with lines formatted as rsID:allele1,allele2
+Either a vcf or a txt with lines formatted as rsID:allele1,allele2.
+Additionally, can use Bash Expansion to specify vcf's broken up by chromosome.
+If using this option, be sure to enclose with either single (') or double (") quotes.

 .. code-block:: bash

    -f path/to/file/samples.vcf
+   -f "path/to/files/samples_chr*.vcf"

 Output File (-o)
 """"""""""""""""